 Don’t do it.
 It’s not worth it.
-I’ve seen countless people in the gym that can’t lift as much as they want.
-All because of their limitations from a physical injury.
+I’ve seen countless people in the gym that can’t lift as much as they want, all because of their limitations from a physical injury.

 The same is true for a belt that is too tight.
 If you’re at the biggest setting of your belt and it’s still too tight.
 Don’t take your chances.

 A belt that’s too tight can limit your range of motion and cause you to change your form.
-What’s worse is that form will almost always be worse and injury inducing.
+What’s worse is that form will almost always be worse and injury-inducing.
 Not to mention that you could have some difficulty breathing while wearing a tight belt.

-How to Measure Your Waist?
+How to Measure For a Weightlifting Belt?

 Use the physical landmarks I recommend to help you find your waist.
 Also, I would grab a notebook to write out key points for you to remember when it comes time to do this for real.

 You may need a mirror long enough to see your torso in.
 If you don’t have a mirror, be sure to keep track of your measuring tape by looking behind you.
 You can also ask your friend or partner to help you measure if you don’t have a mirror.

 I would recommend doing the next step without a shirt for most lifters.
 Only measure with clothing If you’re a strength athlete that likes to wear hoodies and layers to the gym.
 If this is the case, put on a thick sweater or add 2 inches to your waist measurement.

-Step 5 – Once you have the correct position of your string or measuring tape.
+Once you have the correct position of your string or measuring tape.
 Relax your breathing.
 Don’t hold your breath or tuck in your tummy.
 Don’t force your abdomen out either.
 You’re trying to get an accurate reading while relaxed.

 For those of you that are using a piece of string, use a pen to mark where the string meets around.
 Use a ruler to measure the size of the string and that is your waist measurement.
 You’re done!

-Will You Be Bulking or Cutting?
+Weightlifting Belt – Will You Be Bulking or Cutting?

 Some of you lifters may be looking to lose some fat.
-But what does that mean for your weight lifting belt size?
+But what does that mean for your weightlifting belt size?
 I would consider how much weight you plan to lose over the course of your cut.
 A program where you lose more than 30 lbs.

-What if you’re losing more than 50lbs?
+What if you’re losing more than 50 lbs?

 Likewise, if you’re looking to bulk while lifting you should consider how much weight you plan to gain.
 Although there are different types of bulking, any program will result in some fat gain.
 If you are bulking quickly and plan to gain 20+ pounds in a few months, you should choose the next size category.

-If it’s a small but right on the higher end of the size (ie, Small-27”-36”) you should get a medium since your waist will grow.
+If it’s small but right on the higher end of the size (i.e., Small-27-36”), you should get a medium since your waist will grow.
 Luckily, most belts have an overlap between sizes.
 So, getting one higher will still allow you to fit properly before bulking.

-Different fitness companies have different belt sizing options.
+Different fitness companies have different belt sizing charts.
 For instance, the Inzer Belt sizing chart puts medium as a waist size of 30 to 33 inches.
-Whereas, the RDX weight lifting belt sizing chart has medium as 28 inches to 32 inches.
+Whereas, the RDX weightlifting belt sizing chart has medium as 28 inches to 32 inches.

 What Size Powerlifting Belt Do I Need?

-Powerlifting belts are like weight lifting belts.
+Powerlifting belts are like weightlifting belts.
 As we talk about in our comparison of the two types, the powerlifting kind has certain standards.
-The type of belt you want doesn’t change the powerlifting belt size or weight lifting belt size.
+The type of belt you want doesn’t change the powerlifting belt size or weightlifting belt size.

-To measure for a powerlifting belt, follow the same steps as you would with a weight lifting belt.
+To measure for a powerlifting belt, follow the same steps as you would with a weightlifting belt.
 Get a measuring tape to wrap around your abdomen.
 Measure around the navel while relaxed.
 Use that as your size.

-I hope this guide proved helpful for you.
-There are many factors to consider when buying a weight lifting belt but we can help.
-This guide shows how easy you can measure your weight lifting belt size and how important it is for your safety.
+I hope this belt size guide proved helpful for you.
+There are many factors to consider when buying a weightlifting belt, but we can help.
+This sizing guide shows how easily you can measure for your weightlifting belt size and how important it is for your safety.